kanchho/diagnostics-rtos/README.md

-# watchdog-rtos
-Simple external watchdog demo on system running FreeRTOS
+Demonstrating implementation of self diagnosis on a real time system